hypergeometric/notepack/README.md

 ## Performance

-Performance is currently comparable to msgpack-node (which presumably needs optimizing and suffers from JS-native overhead) and significantly faster than other pure-JavaScript implementations.
+Performance is currently comparable to msgpack-node (which presumably needs optimizing and suffers from JS-native overhead) and is significantly faster than other pure-JavaScript implementations.
 Several micro-optimizations are used to improve the performance of short string and Buffer operations.

 For the object: